bescott9944/SpectrWm-Binary-Build/Install-guide.md

 ## DO Not "Clone" the page.
 Download the spectrwm.zip file from the "Releases" Link.

 After you have the download the Spectrwm Zip File, Un-Zip it into a folder to work from.
-I used a folder called "work" in my home directory (/home/work) to copy the downloaded
+I used a folder called "work" in my home directory (/home/user-name/work) to copy the downloaded
 Spectrwm.zip files to.

-This whole project is based on the "WORK" directory in your /home folder "/home/work"...
+This whole project is based on the "WORK" directory in your /home folder "/home/user-name/work"...
 Copy the Zip file you downloaded, to you /home/work folder and extract the zip file into that Work Folder.
 Once Extracted, you will have a folder called "spectrwm-SPECTRWM_3_4_1", this folder will need to be renamed to "spectrwm-3.4.1" for my "after-build.sh" script to function as intended.

-### PLEASE remember if you use some other directory the "after-build.sh" script WILL NOT WORK!
+### PLEASE remember if you use some other directory other than /home/user-name/work the "after-build.sh" script WILL NOT WORK!
 You will have to alter the script to you NEEDS...

-Once you have done all that done, you need to go to that /home/work folder, either in your file manager or from a terminal to the folder which you have renamed "spectrwm-3.4.1".
+Once you have done all that done, you need to go to that /home/user-name/work folder, either in your file manager or from a terminal to the folder which you have renamed "spectrwm-3.4.1".
-( /home/work/spectrwm-3.4.1 )
+( /home/user-name/work/spectrwm-3.4.1 )

-From there you will find in the "spectrwm-3.4.1" folder, a folder called "linux" ( /home/work/spectrwm-3.4.1/linux ).
-Once there in your file manager you can right clock with your mouse and select from the popup window "Open in Terminal" or if you are in a terminal cd to /home/work/spectrwm-3.4.1/linux, where you will run the "make" command in the terminal and in a few seconds the Spectrwm binary will be made in the /home/work/spectrwm-3.4.1/linux folder with the other supported files.
+From there you will find in the "spectrwm-3.4.1" folder, a folder called "linux" ( /home/user-name/work/spectrwm-3.4.1/linux ).
+Once there in your file manager you can right clock with your mouse and select from the popup window "Open in Terminal" or if you are in a terminal cd to /home/user-name/work/spectrwm-3.4.1/linux, where you will run the "make" command in the terminal and in a few seconds the Spectrwm binary will be made in the /home/user-name/work/spectrwm-3.4.1/linux folder with the other supported files.
 The new binary file created are Spectrwm.
 The newly created files will be handled by the "after-build.sh" script once the bash file is ran.

 ### In order to build the new Spectrwm binary you will have to install the dependencies, this will need to be done with my "build-depend-mint20.sh" script!